juristr/juristr.github.com/_posts/2014-05-11-angular-baby-steps.md

 ```

 Angular will detect it and use the included jQuery version rather than its own lite version of it.

+Generally speaking **the use of jQuery should dramatically decrease due to live binding and Angular directives**.

 ## There's a lot more...